 This experience has shown me the ins and outs of creating documents both big and small.
 I use the knowledge I gained to create templates for clients that I can use while providing brand support, that I can train them on to use themselves, or some combination of the two.

 Once someone decides to start a business, they know they need a logo, website, business card and letterhead, but they usually don’t know what else they will need.
-I work with clients on their initial brand design, but I also work with clients who have an existing brand but need new or adjusted brand materials.
+I work with clients on their initial brand design, but I also work with clients who have an existing brand that needs new or adjusted brand materials.
 This could be anything from adjusting your logo to fit on a mug, designing seed packets as marketing material, formatting brochures detailing your offerings, and creating many other one-off items that may come up.

 Another service I offer is branding and design for political candidates.
 My husband (and business partner) has worked in politics for over 10 years.
 He has worked on national campaigns, in house on ballot initiatives, and run his own company with his own local candidates.
 In this last part, I have worked with him closely on creating logo/sign designs followed by walkcard, mailer and website designs for multiple candidates.
 A few are shown here.
 More can be found on changingdynamics.net.